 Anita Isla, an educator and teacher trainer from Chile, explored potential sources of resilience in her talk entitled «Creating Living and Meaningful Spaces for Children and Educators in Challenging Times».
 (Photo: Goetheanum/Xue Li)

-«Steadfastness and Gratitude: Finding a Weaving Balance Between Being Highly Centred and Deeply Connected»: The joint lecture by Clara Aerts (left) and Li Zhang will go down in the annals of the Pedagogical Section as the «Bamboo Lecture».
+«Steadfastness and Gratitude: Finding a Weaving Balance Between Being Highly Centred and Deeply Connected»: The joint lecture by Clara Aerts from Belgium (left) and Li Zhang from China will go down in the annals of the Pedagogical Section as the «Bamboo Lecture».
 (Photo: PädSek/GG)

 Philipp Gelitz, Assistant Professor of Early Childhood Education, as well as ...